-Behavioral Health Therapist/Substance Use Disorder Specialist integrating concepts and practices of ACT and REBT
+Behavioral Health Therapist, Embedded Counselor-WVU Athletics integrating concepts and practices of ACT and REBT

-Education: Master's in Clinical Mental Health Counseling, Cal U of PA Licensure Status: Licensed Professional Counselor in West Virginia
+Education: Master's in Clinical Mental Health Counseling, Cal U of PA

 Orientation: Roots in Adlerian Therapy with Emphasis on Existential Processes while

 Emphasis: 10 years of experience working with individuals with varying degrees of substance use disorders at different stages of their treatment.
 Interests in case conceptualization and consultation, as well as human growth and development.